 Is it the case that one of the registered proprietors died?
 If so please provide us with a copy of all the relevant documents e.g. the will, death certificate etc..

 Please confirm the person to be removed from the title deeds will not reside at the property after the transfer of equity has been formalised?

 Who will be responsible for the costs of the Transfer of Equity?

-General Advice to read in supporting the above Dudley Building Society transfer of equity Questions and Answers :
+Information to consider in further to the above Dudley Building Society transfer of equity Advice :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Dudley Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.